Build a passphrase you can remember and an attacker cannot crack.

 ✓ Key Point

-A password manager (such as Bitwarden, 1Password, or your organisation’s approved tool) generates and stores a unique, complex password for every site.
-You only need to remember one strong master passphrase.
-This is the single biggest improvement most people can make to their security.
+A password manager (such as Bitwarden, 1Password, or your organisation’s approved tool) generates and stores a unique password for every site.
+You remember one strong master passphrase and nothing else.
+For most people this change removes more risk than anything else on this page.

 What NOT To Do